 Part 2.
 Complete data input cells.
 For each applicable function, quantitative data should be reported.
 To facilitate reporting and comparability, the guidance refers to definitions used in other regulatory reporting where possible and appropriate.
-However, in contrast to other data collection exercises, quantitative data may be provided as a best estimate since the purpose is to have a clear idea of orders of magnitude.
+However, in contrast to other data collection exercises, quantitative data may be provided as a best estimate since the purpose is to have an idea of orders of magnitude.

 Part 3.
 Conduct impact & supply-side assessment.
 Institutions should assess the impact of discontinuation and substitutability of each applicable function, by conducting an impact and a supply-side analysis.

-- The impact analysis assesses the impact of a sudden discontinuation of the function on third parties, financial markets and the real economy, taking into account the size, market share, external and internal interconnectedness, complexity, and cross-border activities of the institution.
+•The impact analysis assesses the impact of a sudden discontinuation of the function on third parties, financial markets and the real economy, taking into account the size, market share, external and internal interconnectedness, complexity, and cross-border activities of the institution.

-- The supply-side analysis assesses the market for providing the function in terms of substitutability.
+•The supply-side analysis assesses the market for providing the function in terms of substitutability.
 A function shall be considered substitutable where it can be replaced in an acceptable manner and within a reasonable timeframe.